 This contributions base is used by all State public sector employers except those listed in State Superannuation Regulation 12E who are exempted from the State Superannuation Act 2000.
 These employers are only required to use OTE as the base for SG contributions, except for contributions to a defined benefit scheme.
 Find out more about employer exemptions from State superannuation requirements.

 Contributions for members of defined benefit schemesShow more

-OTE and SG concepts do not apply directly to members of defined benefit schemes such as the Gold State Super and Pension Scheme administered by GESB or the Fire and Emergency Services Superannuation defined benefit fund:
+OTE and SG concepts do not apply directly to members of defined benefit schemes such as the Gold State Super and Pension Scheme administered by GESB or the Fire and Emergency Services Superannuation defined benefit fund.
+For example:

-- superannuation contributions for Pension Scheme members are based on the requirements of section 6(1) of the Superannuation and Family Benefits Act 1938
+- superannuation contributions for Pension Scheme members are based on the requirements of section 6(1) of the Superannuation and Family Benefits Act 1938; and

 - the contribution rules for the Fire and Emergency Services Superannuation schemes, the Parliamentary Pension Scheme and the Judges' Pension Scheme are set out under their respective legislation.

 All WA Public Sector employers are required to comply at payroll level with the SuperStream standards set out by the Australian Taxation Office.